 Examinations will be taken on the dates given in the Assignment & Examination Timetable.
-The location will be at any one of the Consortium Members at the student's choice.
-However the student must notify the NTEC Coordination Centre of their location preference at least 8 weeks in advance of the examination.
+The location for full time students will be at one of the three registering universities and for part time taught & distance learning students examinations can be sat in your work place or a local education facility (arrangements must be made through the Nuclear Programmes Office).
+Students must notify the office of their location preference at least 8 weeks in advance of the examination.